dexhug/slimer/README.md

 -- if your compiled DLL is not already in the Lua path you must add it package.cpath = "path\\to\\your\\dll\\?.dll" .. package.cpath

--- use the appropriate 64 or 32 bit verion for your system local slimer = require("slimerx64") -- 64 bit
+-- use the appropriate 64 or 32 bit version for your system local slimer = require("slimerx64") -- 64 bit
 local slimer = require("slimerx86") -- 32 bit